 Our Miele experts consistently field questions about the benefits of the canister vacuums versus the Miele upright vacuums.
 Traditionally, there has always been a clear distinction between canister and upright vacuum cleaners, but with Miele, many characteristics have been adapted from the canister to the upright.
 This has blurred the line a bit, but there remain a myriad of factors to consider before purchasing a canister or upright.
 In the broadest terms, we have generally recommended upright vacuum cleaners for consumers with more carpeting in their homes.
 Uprights generally work better on medium to deep pile and wall to wall carpeting.
 For hard surfaces, we lean towards canister vacuums.
 Which is right for you?
 Miele canister vs Miele upright?

-Here in the U.S., uprights have long been the favored style, but in an attempt to bridge the gap between canisters and uprights, Miele canisters have been adapted to better handle all cleaning situations; at the same time, with the S7, Miele has addressed the weaknesses of traditional uprights and has turned them into strengths.
+Here in the U.S., uprights have long been the favored style, but in an attempt to bridge the gap between canisters and uprights, Miele canisters have been adapted to better handle all cleaning situations; at the same time, with the Dynamic U1 (formerly the S7), Miele has addressed the weaknesses of traditional uprights and has turned them into strengths.
 So before purchasing, here are some strengths and weaknesses of each to consider.

 - Miele canisters are quieter than the uprights